-What will my tax basis and holding period be Your tax basis in shares of our common stock received will equal the fair for shares of Highlands common stock that I market value of such shares on the distribution date.
+Your tax basis in shares of our common stock received will equal the fair market value of such shares on the distribution date.
 Your holding period for such shares will begin the day after the distribution date.
 See "Our Separation from InvenTrust-Certain Material U.S. Federal Income Tax Consequences of the Separation."